McNicol Rd (km664)- Repeater Hut and campsite (km686)

 It was raining lightly when I woke up in the morning.
 I made coffee and breakfast, thinking it would let up, but it only starting coming down harder.
 I’ve stopped checking the weather forecast because it’s been so nice.
 Besides, there is nothing I can do about the weather.
 But I did check to find it was calling for cloudy skies with a touch of rain all day.
 No kidding.
 I packed up everything inside my tent, but didn’t want to pack the tent in the rain.
 Then I remembered that there was a dry house I could escape to.
 I grabbed my umbrella and made my way up.
 I was immediately offered the option of a hot shower, which I gladly accepted.
 It’s funny how miserable cold water falling outside can be, but hot water running over your head inside is one of the most enjoyable luxuries we have.

-The nice thing about not having much of a plan each day is that your scedule is always open to adjustment.
+The nice thing about not having much of a plan each day is that your schedule is always open to adjustment.
 When there haven’t been obvious camping options, I’ve left it up to fate as to where I’ll land at night.
-Other days are more clearcuut, with a destination in reach.
+Other days are more clear-cut, with an obvious destination in reach.
 It was hard to say goodbye to this loving family but as I’ve said before, that is part of this nomadic life.
 It was after 10 am when I finally departed, so I was set for a short day.

 Argh, more road walking maties!